ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 The \[Xoz's Infinite II\] difficulty is *not* being nominated for Loved.\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

 Ah, what a nostalgic one.
-Back in 2014 things were much simpler for osu!taiko: You'd find a lolicore song you like, map a lot of 1/6 bursts and 1/4 streams to it, call it a distinctive name and you'd come for sure with a banger to endure the years.
-And this formula sure worked for Kurokotei, as *LeaF Style Super Shredder* was one of their most popular maps of the EX'S ULTIMATE CHALLENGE series, which we are very happy to announce is coming to the Loved section for all our beloved aliens in the community!
+Back in 2014 things were much simpler for osu!taiko: you'd find a lolicore song you like, map a lot of 1/6 bursts and 1/4 streams to it, call it a distinctive name and you'd end up with a surefire banger that would endure the test of time.
+And boy has this this formula sure worked for Kurokotei, as *LeaF Style Super Shredder* was one of their most popular maps of the EX'S ULTIMATE CHALLENGE series, which we are very happy to announce is coming to the Loved section for all our beloved aliens in the community!

 ## <a id="catch"></a>osu!catch